Orlov spectra: bounds and gaps: Preliminaries

 of maps in $\op{D}^{\op{b}}(\mathcal C)$ with $X_i$ and $Y_i$ indecomposable objects of $\mathcal C$, $s+t=n$, and such that all the $f_i$ and $g_i$ are co-ghost for $G$ and $g_1 \circ \cdots \circ h_t \neq 0$.
 Furthermore, there is no such sequence for $n+1$. \end{enumerate} \end{lemma} Recall that for a finite dimensional algebra, $A$, with nilradical, $N$, the \textbf{Loewy length}, denoted $\op{LL}(A)$, is smallest $n$ such that $N^n =0$. \begin{corollary} Suppose $\mathcal C$ is a $k$-linear hereditary category with with finite dimensional morphism spaces and finitely many isomorphism classes of indecomposable objects.
 Let $M_i$ be chosen representatives the isomorphism classes.
 Then, $\op{udim}\mathcal T \leq \op{LL}(\mathbf{R}\emph{End}(\oplus M_i))-1$. \end{corollary}

 There is an important relationship between ghost maps and Serre functors.
-Let us recall the definition of a Serre functor, due to Bondal and M. Kapranov, \cite{BK}: \begin{definition} A $k$-linear exact autoequivalence, $S$, of $\mathcal{T}$, is called a \textbf{Serre functor} if for any pair of objects, $X$ and $Y$, of $\mathcal{T}$, there exists an isomorphism of vector spaces,
+Let us recall the definition of a Serre functor: \begin{definition} A $k$-linear exact autoequivalence, $S$, of $\mathcal{T}$, is called a \textbf{Serre functor} if for any pair of objects, $X$ and $Y$, of $\mathcal{T}$, there exists an isomorphism of vector spaces,

 which is natural in $X$ and $Y$. \end{definition} A Serre functor, if it exists, is determined uniquely up to natural isomorphism.
-If $F: \mathcal{T} \ra \mathcal{S}$ is an exact equivalence of triangulated categories possessing Serre functors, then $F$ commutes with those Serre functors, loc.~cit.
-Now, recall that a category is called \textbf{Karoubi closed} if all idempotents split.
-Suppose $\mathcal T$ is a $k$-linear Karoubi closed triangulated category with finite dimensional morphism spaces which admits a Serre functor, $S$.
+If $F: \mathcal{T} \ra \mathcal{S}$ is an exact equivalence of triangulated categories possessing Serre functors, then $F$ commutes with those Serre functors \cite{BK}.
+Now, recall that a category is called Karoubi closed if all idempotents split.
+Suppose $\mathcal T$ is a $k$-linear \textbf{Karoubi closed} triangulated category with finite dimensional morphism spaces which admits a Serre functor, $S$.
 Let $X$ be an indecomposable object of $\mathcal T$.
 In this situation, there is a natural map, $\epsilon_X: X \to S(X)$, corresponding to,

 where the isomorphism with the base field identifies the image of the identity with $1$.
 By definition of a Serre functor, there is also a nondegenerate pairing,

 Hence any nonzero morphism, $X \to A$, can be extended to a nonzero morphism, $X \to A \to S(X)$, the total morphism in this situation can be taken to be the natural map described above, see \cite{RV}.